Karagul/StockViewer/README.md

 ```
 ### Get it running

-First, you'll need to install both [R](https://cran.r-project.org/bin/windows/base/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/).
+First, install both [R](https://cran.r-project.org/bin/windows/base/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/).

-Then, you'll need to install the required packages.
+Then, install the required packages.
 To do so, open Rstudio and type the following in the Console (or in a new script):
 ```
 packages <- c("xts", "zoo", "quantmod", "shiny", "ggplot2", "shinythemes")
 install.packages(packages)
 ```
-Finally, you'll need to download the repository and open both `ui.R` and `server.R` in Rstudio.
+Finally, download the repository and open both `ui.R` and `server.R` in Rstudio.
 After that, just click on `Run App` on the top right corner of either script window.
 To run in your browser, click on the `Open in Browser` option (top left corner) after running the app.

 ## Usage